Ship Pricing

 Fall is the value season across the board.
 Spring commands the steepest premiums.
 And no matter what you book, Icon runs 27-55% above the rest of Royal Caribbean's fleet — a premium that's held steady since we started tracking.

 If you're seeing a price and wondering whether it's good, check it against the seasonal tables above.
-And if you want that context automatically, Cruise Radar scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page — so you'll know whether any Icon price you find is actually good.
+And if you want that context automatically, see how any Icon of the Seas fare scores against its history — every Royal Caribbean fare graded 0-100 from 8.6M+ price snapshots and shown right on the booking page, so you'll know whether any Icon price you find is actually good.

 Methodology